xapian/xapian/xapian-core/docs/deprecation.rst

 At any particular point, some parts of the C++ API will be marked as "deprecated".
-Deprecated features are annotated in the API headers with macros such as ``XAPIAN_DEPRECATED()``, which will cause compilers with appropriate support (such as GCC 3.1 or later, and MSVC 7.0 or later) to emit compile-time warnings if these features are used.
+Deprecated features are annotated in the API headers with macros such as ``XAPIAN_DEPRECATED()``, which will cause compilers with appropriate support (such as GCC, clang and MSVC) to emit compile-time warnings if these features are used.

 If a feature is marked with one of these markers, you should avoid using it in new code, and should migrate your code to use a replacement when possible.
 The